neurospin/pylearn-parsimony/doc/source/tutorials.rst

 =================

 Knowing :math:`X` and :math:`y`, we want to find :math:`\beta` by minimizing the OLS loss function.
-Note that the defaulyt option is to minimize the mean square error and not the sum square error.
+Note that the defaulyt option is to minimize the mean squared error and not the sum squared error.

 .. math::